Handling overflow: try fallbacks and conditional hiding

 }

 This means that the browser will first try flip-block and then try flip-inline to avoid overflow.
-If those options both fail, it will then try combining the two, flipping the element's position in the block and inline directions at the same time.
+If those fallback options both fail, it will then try combining the two, flipping the element's position in the block and inline directions at the same time.
 Now when you scroll the anchor towards the top and left edges of the viewport, the positioned element will flip over to the bottom-right.

-Using inset-area try options
+Using position-area try fallback options

-The predefined <try-tactic> try options are useful but limited, as they only allow positioned element placement to be flipped across axes.
+The predefined <try-tactic> try fallback options are useful but limited, as they only allow positioned element placement to be flipped across axes.
 What if you had an anchor-positioned element positioned to the top left of its anchor, and wanted to change its position to directly below the anchor if it started to overflow?
-To achieve this, you can use an inset-area value as a position try option.

-An inset-area try option is created by wrapping an inset-area value inside an inset-area() function, which is then included in the position-try-options list.
-The inset-area() function automatically creates a try option based on that inset area.
-In effect, it is a shortcut for creating a custom try option that contains only that inset-area property value.
+To achieve this, you can use a position-area value as a position-try fallback option, including it in the position-try-fallbacks list.
+This automatically creates a try fallback option based on that position area.
+In effect, it is a shortcut for creating a custom position option that contains only that position-area property value.

 css